 Then there are the rainforests full of pine and great mushroom picking.
 Lastly, you can end up at the beach for spectacular boating and fishing for a nice change of pace.

 It’s no secret that California is a dream for many who love to live in a sunny place with loads of surfing possibilities.
 However, it does take some planning on the best place to live.
 Los Angeles, for example, can take hours to leave to get to where nature is.

 However, the Central Coast is a place that offers lots of access to mountain hiking, a beautiful coast to enjoy by boat or at the beach and of course to surf.
 Plus if you like to bike you can ride your bike from winery to winery and visit some world class winemakers all in one concentrated area.

 Yes, you have to like the cold to appreciate Maine, but if you can hack the long winters, then you are in for a treat.

 Hiking in the interior of the state is the best way to get away from it all and enjoy the waterfalls and trails with nobody for miles.
-And as a bonus, the Appalachian Trail ends in northern Maine.
+And as a bonus, the Appalachian Trail, which spans through states like Kentucky, Tennessee, and West Virginia courses through and ends in northern Maine.